 Step 2: Identify and understand your target audience

 Spend time defining who you want to reach before you draft campaigns.
-Build simple buyer profiles that include age, role, location, typical problems, goals, and online habits.
+Build simple buyer personas that include age, role, location, typical problems, goals, and online habits.

 Use multiple research methods instead of guessing.